How to Make Report Card in Excel (Download Free Template)

 📌 Step 2: Create Term-Wise Students’ Mark Sheet

 Now, prepare a term-wise mark sheet for every subject and for every student.
-Here, basically, record the ids and names of the students and marks obtained in each subject at each term.
+Here, basically, record the IDs and names of the students and marks obtained in each subject at each term.

-Now, from the marks, you need to record the grade of the students in each subject too.
+Now, from the marks, you need to record the grades of the students in each subject too.
 This is tiring for putting grades individually.
 Here, you can automate the grading of your report card using the nested IFs. write the following formula in your grade cell. 👇

 =IF(E8>=90,"O",IF(E8>=80,"A+",IF(E8>=70,"A",IF(E8>=60,"B+",IF(E8>=50,"B",IF(E8>=40,"C","F"))))))